dywine/whisper-ai-subtitle-generator/README.md

    uuidgen
    ```

-- Place that guid inside the `Guid.Parse("")` quotes to define your plugin's ID.
+- Place that guid inside the `Guid.Parse("")` quotes to define your plugin's ID in `Plugin.cs` file.

 ## 4. Adding Functionality